To open up most devices, you will need a tool that is:

 Various household items

 Some have claimed success using a guitar pick, some have used smart cards like credit cards.
-Your mileage might vary, as this might not give you either the pointy edge required or have enough leverage.
+Also edges of clear plastic packaging (< 1mm thick), as commonly used in packaging electronic components and accessories.
+(Your mileage might vary, as this might not give you either the pointy edge required or have enough leverage.

 The New Device Howto explains how to get serial, but also mentions disassembling your device.